telerik/blazor-docs/components/multicolumncombobox/data-bind.md

 ## Bind to a Model

 Bind the MultiColumnComboBox to a model in your application.
-Unlike other dropdown components such as ComboBox or DropDownList, binding to a collection of primitive types is not supported.
+Unlike other drop down components such as ComboBox or DropDownList, binding to a collection of strings, primitives, or value types is not supported.

 Consult the [MultiColumnComboBox basic usage example]({%slug multicolumncombobox-overview%}#creating-multiColumnComboBox).